naufaldirfq/flutter-documentation-generator/README.md

 ### Common Issues

-1. **"Failed to initialize Ollama"**
+1. **Stuck on "Sending prompt to Ollama..."**
-   - Ensure Ollama is running with `ollama serve`
-   - Verify the model is installed with `ollama list`

-2. **Slow Generation**
+   - Reduce batch size (`--batch-size 3`)
+   - Increase delay between batches (`--batch-delay 5000`)
-   - Try a smaller model like `deepseek-coder:7b-instruct`
+   - Use the smaller 7B model
-   - Close other resource-intensive applications
+   - Close other memory-intensive applications

-3. **Out of Memory Errors**
+2. **Out of Memory Errors**
    - Use a smaller model variant
+   - Reduce the number of files processed
+   - Close other applications
-   - Increase swap space on your system
+   - Add swap space to your system

+3. **Slow Generation**
+   - Use batch processing with reasonable delays
+   - Exclude less important files
+   - Use the smaller 7B model

 ## Contributing